 Bottle Feeding Nigerian Dwarf Kids

-So if you find yourself in a position where you need to bottle feed a Nigerian Dwarf goat kid it can be really hard to find the information.
-The internet has lots of options for bottle-feeding normal size goat but when you need information specifically on bottle feeding a Nigerian Dwarf goat kid it’s crickets.
+So if the day comes and you find yourself in a position where you need to bottle-feed a Nigerian Dwarf goat kid it can be really hard to find the information.
+The internet has lots of options for bottle-feeding normal-size goats but when you need information specifically on bottle-feeding a Nigerian Dwarf goat kid it’s crickets.

 We’ve been there, when we brought home our second goat she happened to be a bottle baby.
-After hours and hours of research, and talking to friends that had experience raising Nigerian Dwarf goats we finally had enough information to scrape together to take care of her.
+After hours and hours of research, and talking to friends that had experience raising Nigerian Dwarf goats we finally had enough information to scrape together to feel confident taking care of her.

 What To Feed Nigerian Dwarf Goat Kids